WeblateOrg/weblate/docs/admin/addons.rst

 Pre commit processing of translations
 -------------------------------------

-In many cases you might want to automatically do some changes to the translation before it is committed to the repository.
-The pre commit script is exactly the place to achieve this.
+Use the commit script to automatically make changes to the translation before it is committed to the repository.

-It is passed a single parameter consisting of filename of current translation.
+It is passed as a single parameter consisting of the filename of a current translation.